rathamrita/YOLOv5-Based-Deep-Learning-Framework-for-GPR-Hyperbola-Recognition-and-Analysis/README.md

 The dataset is not publicly disclosed at this stage.
 <img width="1058" height="610" alt="image" src="https://github.com/user-attachments/assets/db3ad935-8950-40b5-a569-5a60d8150a65" />

-## 2. Preprocessing: Image Cropping
+## STEP 2.
+Preprocessing: Image Cropping
 All GPR images were cropped to remove irrelevant background areas.

 This step helps the model focus on meaningful regions containing hyperbolic signatures.